vitiral/fiction-civboot/toll/comms1.md

 hardware.
 It's seriously got some wonky ideas.
 It's been around for a while, just search for [Civboot.org](http://civboot.org) in your internet archive if you haven't read about it.
-At the lowest level it basically eschews all modern convenience to build up an extremely basic language called Forth in almost pure machine code.
-It uses this to create another programming language named fngi.
+At the lowest level it basically eschews all modern convenience to build up an extremely basic language called Forth in a thousand bytes of pure machine code.
+It uses this to create another programming language called fngi.
 Fngi is super low level but very extensible, not only in what it can build but in the fact that it can modify itself.
 All the text-based interfaces like PAMELA are actually implemented as a _library_ which altered the fngi language itself to behave more like a command line than a programming language.
 Smart.

 I'm going to tell you about my game because it's my journal and so I can do whatever I want.
 You play as a princess who's crown has been stolen by evil